alex-spataru/frc-robot-programming/GLOSSARY.md

 Device that contains all of the inputs and outputs required to operate 12V or 24V pneumatic solenoids and the on board compressor.

+## Pneumatic

+Containing or operated by air or gas under pressure.

 ## RSL

 Acronym for "Robot Status Light".
 It allows anyone near the robot to know its operation mode (TeleOp, Autonomous, etc) and know if something is wrong with the robot.